lambdaclass/ethereum_nix/README.md

 nix run github:nix-community/ethereum.nix#lighthouse
 ```

 The [official documentation](https://nix-community.github.io/ethereum.nix/nixos/installation) describes all possible client combinations.

+Geth and Lighthouse are not supported on MacOS.
 Beware not all clients support any Operating System and Architecture combination.

 ### Running on NixOS
 When running this on a **NixOS machine**, these applications should run as a system service.
 We can again use [ethereum.nix](https://github.com/nix-community/ethereum.nix/) to quickly deploy a node.